frtu/sample-code/bot-slack/README.md

 * Configure the features (without setting Request URLs)

 * Install the app to receive bot/user tokens (bot: xoxb-, user: xoxp-)

+### Alternative

+You can also use [Slack Basic API](https://slack.dev/java-slack-sdk/guides/web-api-basics/) that offers a simple way to send message.

 ## Features